Esri/distance-direction-addin-dotnet/README.md

 	* Repeat until all desired graphics have been included.

 ### Create a Line with a Range and Bearing
-	* Choose the type of line that you would like the create
+	* Choose the type of line that you would like to create
 	* Choose Bearing and Distance from the second drop down menu
 	* Input the length of the line and choose the unit type
 	* Input the azimuth or angle of the line